Bitcoin Mining Hardware Reviews & Comparison

 Their IP can be found in millions of Mobile, multimedia and Consumer electronic devices such as: tablets, cell phones, HD set-top boxes, TV, Camera, networking, computing ICs that have achieved leading market shares.

-The company has entered the cryptocurrency mining market and introduced the Terminator series for mining Bitcoin, with their latest miner being the Terminator T3.
+The company has entered the cryptocurrency mining market and introduced the Terminator series for mining Bitcoin, with their latest miner being the T3+ Pro.

 Japanese giant GMO Internet has also introduced a line of Bitcoin miners.